InternLM/MindSearch/README.md

   - `internlm_server` for InternLM2.5-7b-chat with local server.
 (InternLM2.5-7b-chat has been better optimized for Chinese.)
   - `gpt4` for GPT4.
     if you want to use other models, please modify [models](./mindsearch/agent/models.py)
+- `--search_engine`: Search engine.
+  - `DuckDuckGoSearch` for search engine for DuckDuckGo.
+  - `BingSearch` for Bing search engine.

 ### Step3: Setup MindSearch Frontend